-13 shows the monthly flow series of Andhi Khola measured at the intake.
+Figure 1-3 shows the monthly flow series of Andhi Khola measured at the intake.
 The spikes in the graph is representation of wet season, whereas depression in the plot shows the dry season.
 The gap in the plot indicates the upgrading of Andhi Khola Hydropower Project.
 There was discontinuation of the discharge measurement in that period of time.
 This plot provides a comprehensive view of the changes in water flow over the course of a year, taking into account seasonal variations.
 Monthly flow series plots allow to analyze water flow patterns over a longer period of time, such as several decades.
 This information can be used to detect trends in water flow and make predictions about future water resources.
 Monthly flow series plots can be used to compare current water flow patterns with historical data.
 This information can be used to identify changes in water flow patterns over time.